What is Osteoarthritis?

 The important thing to remember is that treatment is ongoing.
 This is a progressive disease and treatment can make a substantial difference to your pet's health and quality of life.
 Whilst the changes in a joint which result from osteoarthritis are irreversible, early diagnosis and treatment can help slow progression of the disease and prevent further degeneration of the joint.
 Through the reduction of pain and the promotion of strengthened muscles and improved joint mobility, a combination of the treatments detailed above can make a significant impact on your pet's quality of life.

 Cats also suffer from osteoarthritis usually as a result of joint “wear and tear”.
 Often cats will not show obvious signs of osteoarthritis and so osteoarthritis is not always treated properly in cats.
-Cats with osteoarthritis will greatly benefit from weight loss, joint supplements, physical rehabilitation using therapeutic exercises, massage, acupuncture and even hydrotherapy.
+Cats with osteoarthritis will greatly benefit from weight loss, joint supplements, physical rehabilitation using therapeutic exercises, massage, acupuncture, laser therapy and even hydrotherapy.
 Environmental modification will help for example by placing chairs for cats to use to jump up onto and off window sills or counters and low sided litter trays.